-Creating a Microsoft account and linking it to your Office for home package allows you to access a variety of Microsoft goods and services, and it makes it simple to reinstall Office without the need for a product key.
+Creating a Microsoft account and linking it to your Office for Home package allows you to access a variety of Microsoft goods and services, making it simple to reinstall Office without the need for a product key.

 When you log in with a Microsoft account, Windows saves your preferences for future visits.
 As a result, when you get onto a new PC, it begins to function somewhat similarly to your old computer: you are automatically presented with your old wallpaper and color scheme.

 The tiles in the Start menu can be modified to suit your preferences.
 Your browser history, bookmarks, and passwords are all saved with you, and you can quickly find your apps in the Windows Store by typing their names into the search bar.